Social-AI-VU/social-interaction-cloud/docs/source/tutorials/3_api_key.rst

 3: Using the Dialogflow Service
 =======================================

 This tutorial will guide you through the use of the Dialogflow service.
 First, we introduce Dialogflow and explain how it works.
-Then, we look at how to use Dialogflow with the Nao robot.
-Finally, we introduce a way to use Dialogflow to transcribe audio - this is platform-independent and can thus be used even if you don't have access to a robot.
+Then, we look at an example of how to use it with your comptuer's microphone.

 Introduction to Dialogflow
 ----------------------------